0x20/hackerspaces.be/README.md

 If you copy it to another location make sure to also copy the `media/` directory since it contains the stylesheet and images.

-While developping, it may be usefull to use the integrated server with `hyde serve -a localhost -p 8000`
+While developping, it may be usefull to use the integrated server with `hyde serve -a localhost -p 8000` Or by using Docker:
+	docker run -it  -p 8080:8080 -v $(pwd):/code nyxcharon/docker-hyde bash`
+	hyde serve -a <ip of container>

 ## Deployment